-2.6 Investment policy
+2.7 Investment policy

-The Fund invests its assets in multiple investment funds across various asset classes such as equities, fixed income securities, and alternative investments.
-Additionally, it may also make direct investments to execute its investment strategy.
-The portfolio composition aims to achieve a well-diversified allocation across different categories of risk-bearing assets.
-Periodically, the mix between these investment categories is determined based on an analysis that considers both long-term expected returns and risks.
+The Fund invests both directly and indirectly in various asset classes, including equities, fixed income securities, and alternative investments.
+Portfolio construction aims for a well-diversified allocation across these risk-bearing asset categories.
+The mix between these categories is periodically determined based on an analysis that considers both long-term expected returns and risks.
+The allocation may vary depending on the manager's outlook and resulting tactical asset allocation.